RonIovine/pshell/README.md

 make calls into another program that is running a PSHELL server (only supported for UDP or UNIX pshell servers).
 This will provide a direct programmatic control access mechanism to a remote process' pshell functions without having to fork the calling process to call the pshell command line client program via the 'system' call.

-The control API has a C/C++ implementation as well as a Python implementation.
+Note that there are also Python versions of the PshellServer and PshellControl functionality.
+All of the Python modules along with corresponding demo programs can be found in the 'python' sub-directory of this package.

 The prototype for the embedded command line shell functions are similar to the 'main' in 'C' as follows: